 Type 1 diabetes is characterized by the loss of insulin-producing 𝛽 cells in the pancreas and has largely been thought to be irreversible—until now.

 Artificial sweeteners are commonplace in the food and beverage industry and are considered safe by the FDA.
 Yet they have been shown to alter your gut microbes and your health.

 Numerous studies have linked drinking coffee with generally positive health effects.
 Recent research shows that coffee may not be a friend for all.

 Antibodies to GAD are a predictor of risk and progression to the autoimmune form of diabetes.
-Find out what these antibodies are, how they predict your likelihood of developing diabetes, and what I recommend if you’re producing antibodies to a particular tissue.
+Find out what these antibodies are and how they predict your likelihood of developing diabetes.